-Picture rail is a small molding usually about 1 1/2″ to 2″ wide installed horizontally on walls within the top couple feet of the wall.
-Sometimes it is installed right up against the ceiling only being spaced down from the ceiling about 1/2″ which can confuse people into thinking it’s a very small form of crown molding.
+It is a small molding usually about 1 1/2″ to 2″ wide installed horizontally on walls within the top couple feet of the wall.
+Sometimes it is installed right up against the ceiling, only being spaced down from the ceiling about 1/2″, which can confuse people into thinking it’s a very small form of crown molding.
 But crown it is not.

-There’s a right way and a wrong way to use anything and picture rail is no different.
-There are two big mistakes I see when using picture rail and both can spell major disaster.
+There are two big mistakes I see on occasion and both can spell major disaster.
 Don’t make these mistakes unless you like the sound of things breaking.

 Don’t Nail the Rail

-Solution: Always use picture rail hooks and never use nails.
+Solution: Always use hooks and never use nails.